Yngve Ekstrand: Personal life

 In 1915 he married Lisa Burman (born 1892), the daughter of the banker Bernhard Burman and Tora Tjäder.
 He was the father of four daughters, one of whom was Brita (1918–2007) who in 1945 married the managing director Gunnar Nittzell (1916–2004).

 Death

-Ekstrand died in 1951 and is buried in Galärvarvskyrkogården in Stockholm.
+Ekstrand died on Friday evening, 30 March 1951.
+He had suffered a heart attack while attending the annual meeting of the Naval Reserve Officers' Association (Flottans reservofficersförbund).
+Shortly after the meeting ended, he fell unconscious, and was pronounced dead at Serafimerlasarettet in Stockholm, where he had been taken by ambulance.
+The funeral service took place on 6 April 1951 at Skeppsholmen Church.
+Cremation at the Chapel of the Holy Cross (Heliga Korsets kapell).
+Ekstrand was buried on 11 April 1951 at Galärvarvskyrkogården in Stockholm.